jason1015-coder/docs/content/collective/whitepapers/nanobench.md

 ### Background and Motivation

-The core motivation comes from a direct empirical observation.
-Using a real merged pull request from `google-deepmind/torax` (PR #1895) as a benchmark task, and running it through `mini-swe-agent`, the following happened:
+The core motivation stems from a direct empirical observation of how current agent harnesses handle highly complex, enterprise-grade architectures.
+When evaluating a real-world, multi-file engineering task—such as a strictly functional data flow refactor in a scientific computing repository (e.g., `google-deepmind/torax`)—standard agents frequently exhibit a fundamental breakdown in codebase reasoning:

-- The task required changes to 6-8 files.
-The agent read **34 files** before exhausting its API quota.
+- `Context Explosion`: Reading dozens of irrelevant files instead of isolating the exact components needed for the fix.

-- The agent edited only **2 files** — both surface-level changes — without understanding that its edits broke the JAX functional data flow.
+- `Architectural Blindness`: Making surface-level edits that completely break underlying system paradigms (like mutating variables in a strictly functional codebase).

-- The agent hallucinated a `.get_contributions()` method that does not exist in the QLKNN class, failing to understand that JAX functional programming requires explicit value threading rather than imperative attribute mutation.
+- `API Hallucination`: When faced with complex or unfamiliar abstractions, agents frequently hallucinate non-existent methods rather than successfully navigating the actual class hierarchy.

-- The run produced a `RateLimitError` on its 32nd API call, consuming 215,400 tokens on a task that needed targeted, architecture-aware edits.
+- `Resource Exhaustion`: This undirected search strategy results in massive token consumption and rate-limit failures long before a meaningful solution is formulated.

-The result was `test_status: FAILED`.
-The failure was not a scoring edge case — it was a fundamental breakdown in codebase reasoning that existing benchmarks cannot capture because their tasks are too simple to expose it.
+When an agent fails a task of this complexity on a standard benchmark, the output is simply a binary FAILED.
+There is zero diagnostic signal explaining why the agent failed—whether it was a hallucinated API, an exceeded context window, or an abstraction mismatch.
+Existing benchmarks cannot capture these nuances because their tasks are too simple to expose them

 This is the gap NanoBench fills.